kanehama14/freemarket_sample_73f/README.md

 - has_one :delivery_destination
 - has_many :images
 - belongs_to :catergory
-- belongs_to :conditions
+- belongs_to :condition
 - belongs_to :delivery_fee
 - belongs_to :prefectures
 - belongs_to :delivery_days
-- belongs_to :statuses
+- belongs_to :status
 - belongs_to :user

 ## imagesテーブル